bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 "How was your day, dad?"
 Adrex asked.

-Nadraa turned around from his wife, and pulled a stool out as well.
+Nadraa turned around, and pulled a stool out.
 "Not too bad, I should say.
 Warden Poppin Drokrusher came by for his desk, saw it, and ordered both a new chair, and a new cane."